JanCaha/qgis_los_tools/website/pages/tools/Horizons/tool_extract_horizon_lines.md

 Tool that extracts horizon lines from LoS without target (created using tool [Create no target LoS](../LoS Creation/tool_create_notarget_los.md).
 For other types of LoS this operation does not make sense.

+For global horizon line it is possible to select value that should be used as M dimension for points creating the line.

 ## Parameters

 | Label | Name | Type | Description |